adelrblog/adelrblog.github.io/_posts/2016-05-18-The-Alien-Life-Mystery.markdown

 /bvai/ = It

-or maybe their cognitive view is different.
+Or maybe their cognitive view is different.
 For instance humans tend to name things in similar classes similar names.
 For example <she-he> <Class-Classes> Who said that the plural form a noun should be the same as it's singular form?